CristianCiocoi/family-landing-page/README.md

 ### Brand Colors

-Update the CSS variables in `styles.css` to match your brand:
+Update the CSS variables in `css/styles.css` to match your brand:

 ```css
 :root {